 Nondairy Foods with Calcium

-- Pick dark green leafy vegetables such as kale, collard, mustard or turnip greens, green cabbage, or bok-choy
+- Cook dark leafy greens such as kale, collard, mustard, turnip greens, green cabbage, or bokchoy.

-- Prepare these foods with lemon juice or vinegar to increase calcium absorption
+- Prepare greens with lemon juice, vinegar, or another type of acid to increase calcium absorption.

-- Soak beans (navy, pinto, red) or chickpeas in water for several hours, drain the water, cover with fresh water, and cook
+- Soak beans (navy, pinto, red) or chickpeas in water for several hours, drain, cover with fresh water, and cook.

 - Read food labels to know how much calcium is in your favorite food.

-- Look for the words “calcium fortified” or “calcium rich” on the label.
+- Look for the words “calcium fortified” or “calcium rich” on the food label.

 Tips Affecting Different Age Groups